videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/audio-level-and-volume/set-audio-volume.md

 ```

 :::note
-To learn more about changing the audio volume [check these documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume).
+To learn more about changing the audio volume [check this documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/volume).
 :::

 ## Participant Volume